opensearch-project/documentation-website/_search-plugins/cache-plugins/tiered-cache.md

+---
+layout: default
+title: Tiered cache
+parent: Cache plugins
+nav_order: 65
+---

 # Tiered cache

+Tiered caching feature is an experimental feature as of OpenSearch 2.13.
+For updates on the progress of the feature or if you want to leave feedback, see the associated [GitHub issue](https://github.com/opensearch-project/OpenSearch/issues/10024).
 A multi level cache with each tier having it’s own characteristics and performance levels.
 This tries to utilize the combination of different tiers and provide a balance between performance and size.

-## Get started

-Tiered caching feature is an experimental feature as of OpenSearch 2.13.
-To begin using this feature, you need to first enable it using the `opensearch.experimental.feature.pluggable.caching.enabled` feature flag.

 ## Types of tiered cache

 As of today, we have below implementations available for tiered cache:
 - Tiered spillover cache: This implementation spills the evicted items from upper to lower tiers.
 Here upper tier is relatively smaller in size but offers better latency like on-heap tier.
 Lower is relatively larger in size but is slower(in terms of latency) compared to upper tiers.
 Example for lower tier can be a disk tier.
 As of now, it offers on-heap and disk tier.

+## Get started

+Tiered caching feature is an experimental feature as of OpenSearch 2.13.
+To begin using this feature, you need to first enable it using the `opensearch.experimental.feature.pluggable.caching.enabled` feature flag.

 ### Installing required plugins